GrillePainVert/GodotSampleGDExtension/README.md

 ## Build and debug
-When building, it first retrieves and compiles godot-cpp versioin 4.4 (to change this, edit CMakLists.txt) The compiled dll is then copied to godot/bin where library.gdextension tells Godot about it
+When building, it first retrieves and compiles godot-cpp versioin 4.4 (to change this, edit CMakLists.txt)
+#### Important: you need to edit the launch.vs.json file to set the "exe" paths to your godot executables.
+The compiled dll is then copied to godot/bin where library.gdextension tells Godot about it

 Build the x64-Debug version of the dll to debug, and select Debug debug target to launch and debug the godot project directly.